School Council & Eco Warriors

 The outline of the project is as follows:

 You do not need to worry about sending it off or finding the address.
-Every Monday and Thursday, there will be a box left outside of the school where you can leave your postcard there, and then we will send it on.
+If you bring the postcards to either office in the Infant and Junior school, it will be passed on to me and I will send it off!
 You won't address the card to anyone specific either - so don't worry about that!

 I will share with you a template for writing your Postcards of Kindness, should you wish to use it!